Recommendations for Commercial Garlic-Infused Oils

 Trader Joe’s Garlic Flavored Extra Virgin Organic Olive Oil

 This brand lists as the ingredients organic extra-virgin olive oil and organic natural garlic flavor.
-We have no idea what they mean by “organic natural” flavor.
-Also the word “Flavored” on the front label is very small compared to the other words and is misleading to the consumer.
 Communication with corporate provided no further answers.

 Vervana California Cold-Pressed Crushed Garlic Olive Oil

 This oil has a vibrant garlic flavor due to the fact that the garlic is crushed along with the olives themselves.
-The issue with this is that the fructans leach into the water content of the olives, which would most probably yield a high FODMAP garlic flavored olive oil.
 Note that the ingredient list states: Extra virgin California olive oil, fresh garlic.
-This alone does not give you the information that you need.

 Wild Groves Toasted Garlic Olive Oil

 Dewey Lucero and his family make some wonderful California olive oils including one they call their Kitchen Blend, which has a smooth and buttery profile, suitable for everyday use.
-Their garlic oil, however, does not use fresh garlic and does rely on flavorings, so we cannot recommend that item.
+Their garlic oil, however, does not use fresh garlic and does rely on flavorings.

 Salute Santé Roasted Garlic Infused Grapeseed Oil